HPV and Cancer

 - There is no test for men or women to check one’s overall “HPV status.”

 - Women ages 30 to 65 years should get both the HPV test and Pap test every 5 years.
+(Another option for these women is just a Pap test every 3 years.
+While this can find the cell changes caused by HPV, it does not find HPV infection.)

 You can learn more about this in HPV and HPV Testing.